theshivu-dev/onehaveri.in/README.md

 Future sessions must distinguish between **implemented functionality**, **in-progress work**, and **future ideas**.
 Never describe a planned feature as implemented merely because it appears in this README.

-The database foundation for "Supabase-backed data and user-generated content" above is now **schema-complete and reviewed** — see Section 24.
-Front-end work (post-creation and post-viewing pages) is the next phase; no such UI exists in this repository yet.
+The database foundation for "Supabase-backed data and user-generated content" above is **schema-complete and reviewed** — see Section 24.
+Front-end work has now actually begun: `posts.html` (the posts list/feed) is built — see Section 25. `post.html` (the individual reading page) is fully designed in discussion but not yet built — see Section 26.

 ---